 According to Adele Faber and Elaine Mazlish, authors of How to Talk So Kids Will Listen & Listen So Kids Will Talk, one of the best things you can do in response to these words, is to acknowledge your child’s feelings.

-It can be as simple as saying something like, “Wow – you’re feeling really angry (upset/resentful) right now!”
-To find more examples of acknowledging feelings, read this post: B is for Behaved.
+It can be as simple as saying something like, “Wow – you’re feeling really angry right now!”
+To find more examples of ways to acknowledge feelings, read this post.

 For now, keep in mind that kids don’t usually mean what they say when hurtful words come out, and instead replace this #3 thought with…